This glossary gives definitions for the main regulatory terms used on this website and in European Medicines Agency (EMA) documents.

 The procedure for authorising medicines in more than one European Union Member State in parallel.
 It can be used for medicines that do not need to be authorised via the centralised procedure and have not already been authorised in any Member State.

-For more information, see Volume 2A: Procedures for marketing authorisation: Chapter 2: Mutual recognition.
+For more information, see the European Commission's Volume 2A: Procedures for marketing authorisation: Chapter 2: Mutual recognition.

 The provision of information on all potential conflicts of interests by an individual, including recent work activities, investments and family connections with the pharmaceutical industry.